 ArrayLists in Java

 ArrayLists are a data structure in Java that allows you to store a group of objects in a resizable container.
-They are similar to arrays but have some crucial differences that make them more flexible and convenient to work with in many situations.
+They are similar to arrays but have crucial differences that make them more flexible and convenient to work with in many situations.

 In Java, an ArrayList is created using the ArrayList class and specifying the type of elements that it will hold.
 For example, the following code creates an ArrayList of strings: